Online program manager: History

+In November 2023, Academic Partnerships acquired Wiley University Services for $150 million.

+In May 2024, Minnesota was the first state to bar its public colleges from making tuition-share contracts with online program managers.

+In July 2024, 2U entered into Chapter 11 bankruptcy.

 Operations

-According to the Hechinger report, "OPMs market the programs, recruit students, counsel them through the admissions process, enroll them, provide the software and tech support needed for the programs to function and even help instructors design online-friendly courses."
+According to the Hechinger Report, "OPMs market the programs, recruit students, counsel them through the admissions process, enroll them, provide the software and tech support needed for the programs to function and even help instructors design online-friendly courses."
 In return, OPMs are entitled to portions of the revenue.

 Marketing and advertising are the largest expenses for OPMs.
 2U, for example, spends $300-$400 million in marketing and advertising in a single year, and 22 percent of all tuition costs go to "customer acquisition."
-Coursera spends more than one third of its revenues on sales and marketing.
+Coursera spends more than one-third of its revenues on sales and marketing.

 In 2019, higher education analyst Kevin Carey stated:

 "...OPMs are transforming both the economics and the practice of higher learning.
 They help a growing number of America’s most-lauded colleges provide online degrees—including Harvard, Yale, Georgetown, NYU, UC Berkeley, UNC Chapel Hill, Northwestern, Syracuse, Rice and USC, to name just a few.
-The schools often omit any mention of these companies on their course pages, but OPMs typically take a 60 percent cut of tuition, sometimes more."
+The schools often omit mention of these companies on their course pages, but OPMs typically take a 60 per cent cut of tuition, sometimes more."

 In 2021, Coursera described an emerging strategy called the "consumer flywheel": creating stackable content and credentials from leading brand universities.

 The revenue sharing model has been increasingly questioned inside and outside the industry as online learning has matured, and colleges gain more skills in this area, with some seeking a fee-for-service arrangement rather than a revenue sharing model.

 Both Phil Hill and HolonIQ have also marked the increase in the fee for service market as universities select unbundled services to supplement their internal capabilities.
 These services are part of the evolution in the OPM space, known as Online Program Enablement (OPE or OPX).

-This evolution will most likely continue in the maturation of the hybrid learning market.